The Hollow Man

 About the Painting

-T.S.Eliot's poem, “The Hollow Men”, has imagery that inspired Garr to capture some of it in a digital painting.
+T.S.Eliot's poem, “The Hollow Men”, in particular, contains imagery that inspired Garr to capture it in a digital painting.

 The poem follows the otherworldly journey of the “Hollow Men” — broken, lost souls.
 The “Hollow Men” can't convert their motions into physical actions, nor accomplish their needs.
 The awareness of their own hollowness makes it impossible for them to move on.

 Garr's inspiration for this digital art work comes from the first stanza of the poem:

 We are the stuffed men

 Or rats’ feet over broken glass